 Fig. 1.
 “Neck angle and headstock angle”

 From 1969 to 1976, the body had been a 4-piece “pancake”: a mahogany back – a thin layer of maple – a mahogany top – a maple top (glued together out of 3 pieces).

 Fig. 2.
 “Mahogany – maple – mahogany “pancake” body”

 Approximately at the same time, from 1969 to 1982, the guitar necks had been made out of 3 longitudinal pieces of wood (excluding the headstock “ears”), and from 1970 until 1982 the headstock had had a volute on it.
 From 1975 to 1982, necks had been made out of maple instead of mahogany, and today maple necks are installed to signature models Zakk Wylde and DJ Ashba.
 There is no great difference in sound between maple and mahogany necks except for a slightly more percussion attack.
-The only exception is 5-piece design of glued maple-walnut or maple-ebony neck that had been in limited use at Kalamazoo factory for a short period of time from 1978 to 1982 and imparted deep lows and strong mids to the instrument.
+The only exception is 5-piece design of glued maple-walnut or maple-ebony neck that had been in limited use for a short period of time from 1978 to 1982 and imparted deep lows and strong mids to the instrument.
 From 1975 to 1981, maple had been offered as an option for fretboard material.

 From 1952 to 1960, Les Paul necks had had long tenon.
 When the model release resumed, from 1969 to 1975, its neck had had transitional tenon, and then the tenon became short.
-Today, the neck tenon has become long again with the Standard version and then with the Studio version.
+Today, the neck tenon has become long again with the Standard and then with the Studio.
 Besides, long tenon is used in Historic Reissue and Collector’s Choise that are made out of lightweight mahogany and in a number of expensive versions (Elegant, Carved Flame, Black Widow, Alex Lifeson, Zakk Wylde and others).